The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 16. Direct Correlation

-On average the ES futures are directly correlated to the underlying S&P 500 index in the short and long term.
-If you pull up an Emini S&P 500 futures chart and compare it to the S&P 500 index chart they should almost look identical.
+On average the ES and MES futures are directly correlated to the underlying S&P 500 index in the short and long term.
+If you pull up an Emini or Micro Emini S&P 500 futures chart and compare it to the S&P 500 index chart they should almost look identical.

 Double or triple weighted ETFs do not track the S&P accurately over longer periods, and some currency ETFs have credit risks associated with them which could hinder their ability to correlate.